-Among patients experiencing night sweats prior to therapy, 84% showed resolution or improvement at some point during the 12 weeks of clarithromycin at 500 to 2000 mg b.i.d. doses.
+Among patients experiencing night sweats prior to therapy, 84% showed resolution or improvement at some point during the 12 weeks of BIAXIN at 500 mg to 2000 mg twice daily doses.
 Similarly, 77% of patients reported resolution or improvement in fevers at some point.
-Response rates for clinical signs of MAC are given below:
+Response rates for clinical signs of MAC are given in Table 15 below.

 |Resolution of Fever||Resolution of Night Sweats|